parse/memory-typescript-redux/README.md

 # memory-typescript-redux

-Demonstrates a classic memory game using Typescript, redux, redux-saga with a create-react-app that **has not been ejected** (using create-react-app-typescript).
+Demonstrates a classic memory game using Typescript, redux, redux-saga, react-router v4 with a create-react-app that **has not been ejected** (using create-react-app-typescript).

 ## Installation